 Although academic study is the main focus for students attending Oxford Summer College, every afternoon after class, students get to relax by taking part in a range of activities in and around Oxford, the ‘city of dreaming spires’.
 These range from visits to famous places in Oxford like the Ashmolean Museum and Bodleian Library, to scavenger hunts, punting on the river Thames, and traditional British games like croquet and rounders.

 Our students stay in one of Oxford’s prestigious colleges.
-All students stay in private rooms with study areas and there is access to WiFi throughout the college.
+All students stay in twin rooms with study areas and there is access to WiFi throughout the college.
 Breakfast and dinner is included with the accommodation and is served in the college dining hall, and there are numerous cafes, shops, restaurants and food stalls nearby for lunch.
 You’ll also get to visit the other famous and historic colleges within Oxford University, including Christ Church and Worcester.

 Held at one of Oxford University’s colleges, students get to experience what life is like for an Oxford undergraduate.